 The LEAP Research and Innovation District is home to Eli Lilly and Company's latest \$3.7 billion research and manufacturing campus.
 The Lilly campus currently under construction consists of two manufacturing facilities which will focus on production in pharmaceutical ingredients and cell and gene therapy.
 This manufacturing campus is an excellent representation of the innovative enterprises the LEAP district is dedicated to attracting.
 An Indiana Department of Transportation project is taking place north of U.S. 52 and I-65 to create needed infrastructure for LEAP Lebanon.

 What other businesses are looking to locate in the LEAP Research and Innovation District?

-While the IEDC can't confirm or disclose details of active negotiations, there is a great deal of interest from future-focused businesses in the LEAP District.
+There is a great deal of interest from future-focused businesses in the LEAP District.